sus-unn/bl2d/docs/manual.en.md

 Moving it in the X and Y, camera will PAN, in Z it will TB or TU.

-Camera_WholeSheet is parented to 'Sheet'.
-So even if the size of 'Sheet' changes, Camera_WholeSheet will change with it.
+'Camera_WholeSheet' is parented to 'Sheet'.
+So even if the size of 'Sheet' changes, 'Camera_WholeSheet' will change with it.

 Three cameras are orthographic by default, but you can change them to perspective.

-However, it is not suitable to change Camera_WholeSheet to perspective.
+However, it is not suitable to change 'Camera_WholeSheet' to perspective.

 UI
 ---